phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

 ********************************

-While overwriting the execute hooks an extension can record **every** function call, you can also overwrite individual function pointers of userland core and extension functions (and methods).
+While overwriting the execute hooks an extension can record **every** function call, you can also overwrite individual function pointers of userland, core and extension functions (and methods).
 This has much better performance characteristics if an extension only needs access to specific internal function calls.::